Primary Biliary Cholangitis (Primary Biliary Cirrhosis)Return to Overview Page

 Your doctor may diagnose primary biliary cholangitis if you have anti-mitochondrial antibodies and higher-than-normal levels of alkaline phosphatase in your blood, even if you have no other signs or symptoms of the disease.

 Cholesterol.
-People with primary biliary cholangitis may have higher-than-normal cholesterol levels, which may be a sign that their liver is not working properly.
+People with primary biliary cholangitis may have higher-than-normal cholesterol levels.

 - rule out other diseases that may be causing your symptoms